scottdjohnson/JCrawler/README.md

 To run this as a servlet:

-	Compile with ant, then place everything in build/classes into the classes directy in WEB-INF
+	Compile with ant, then copy the classes in build/classes into ROOT/WEB-INF/classes and the HTML file into ROOT

 	Copy all the jar files in lib to the Tomcat lib directory (eg $CATALINA_HOME/lib)